 2. For each piece of equipment, the minimum speed shall be stored in a single software point; in the case of a hard-wired VFD interface, the minimum speed shall be the lowest speed command sent to the drive by the BAS.
-See Section 1.3 for minimum speed setpoints.
+See Section A for minimum speed setpoints.
 The active minimum speed parameter shall be read every 60 minutes via the drive's network interface.
-When a mismatch between the drive's active minimum speed and the minimum speed stored in the software point is detected, the minimum speed stored in the software point shall be written to the VFD via the network interface to restore the active minimum speed parameter to its default value, and generate a Level 4 alarm.
+When a mismatch between the drive's active minimum speed and the minimum speed stored in the software point is detected, the minimum speed stored in the software point is detected, the network interface to restore the active minimum speed parameter to its default value, and generate a Level 4 alarm.